 If you are concerned that someone is at risk of, or experiencing, abuse or neglect please contact Onecall.

 If your query relates to the Safeguarding Adults Board please contact Karen Wright, Senior Manager Safeguarding Adults.

-The Care Act 2014 stipulates that Safeguarding Adult Boards must publish a strategic plan and annual report.
+The Care Act 2014 stipulates that Safeguarding Adult Boards must publish:

 Click here to view the latest Annual Report.